 Facing the UPSC board can cause even the bravest person to go weak in the knees.
 If you are well-prepared, there is nothing that can’t be overcome.
-Read about possible interview questions and prepare answers based on your DAF.
+Read about Possible UPSC Interview Questions and prepare answers based on your DAF.
 At the interview, stay focused and answer questions.
 Be yourself and don’t worry about the results.
 Practice breathing exercises.
 A few questions are meant to stress you out.
 Remain calm during that time and answer to the best of your abilities and knowledge.
 It is okay not to know the answer to a question.

 - Don’t stop reading newspapers

 Once you are done with the UPSC prelims and mains don’t go into ‘relax’ mode.
 Continue good habits that you had inculcated during your UPSC exam preparation.
-Don’t try to study anything new now but read the newspaper and be up to date on current affairs.
-You can be asked on the latest happenings.
+Don’t try to study anything new now but read the newspaper and be up to date on UPSC Current Affairs.
+You can be asked about the latest happenings.

 - Don’t fake it